IsraelCohen54/Advanced-proggraming/README.md

   meaning that from 4 - 7 there were anomalies, etc

-5. Upload anomalies file, and show True positive and False positive rate.
+5. Upload anomalies file, and show True positive and False positive rates.
-6. ye, that...
+6. Yes, well, that...
 XD
 ]